bluxmit/alnoda-workspaces/README.md

 ## Sharing

 Do you want to share any application of your workspace with your colleague?

-Code editor, IDE, termial, notebook - you can grant access to any of the workspace applications over the Internet.
-Your colleague only needs browser to work with you in your workspace running on your laptop!
+✅ Code editor, IDE, termial, notebook - you can grant access to any of the workspace applications over the Internet.

+One click, and your colleague will work together with you __*directly in your workspace running on your laptop!*__

 ## Self-hosting